Driclor

 Driclor is a strong anti-perspirant manufactured by Stiefel Laboratories (UK) and produced in Sligo, Ireland.
 Driclor is similar to other strong anti-perspirants using 20% aluminium chloride hexahydrate as the active ingredient.
 However, the aluminum salts may irritate the skin, a common side effect is puritis (itching).

 Driclor is sold only as a roll-on application bottle.
-It has a pharmalogical classification of 'anti-perspirant'.
+It has a pharmacological classification of 'anti-perspirant'.